Coffee is the most popular drink in the world, enjoyed by millions every day.

 While there are not any significant macronutrients, there are many antioxidants and flavonoids in coffee.

 You may have heard that red wine is very high in these compounds.
-However, a study that examined 283 beverages found coffee to be the richest source of antioxidants (4).
+However, a study that examined 283 beverages found coffee to be the richest source (4).

 Recent research also says coffee is the most significant source of antioxidants in the American diet (5).